Hlinka Gretzky Cup: Canada Shades Sweden in Semifinal Shootout

 Defenceman Hugo Styf, with his first of the tournament, netted Sweden’s other goal in regulation against Canada, which never led in trailing 1-0 after the first period and 2-1 for much of the second before a scoreless third.

 Perfetti responded for Canada with his tournament-leading sixth and seventh goals, both on breakaways.
-Yes, all five of Perfetti’s goals came on breakaways as he got the better of Wallstedt in 1-on-1 situations between two top prospects for upcoming NHL drafts.
+Essentially, all five of Perfetti’s goals came on breakaways as he got the better of Wallstedt in 1-on-1 situations between two top prospects for upcoming NHL drafts.

 Perfetti entered this tournament as a top-10 talent for 2020 and is now in the mix for the top five, while Wallstedt has long been projected as the top netminder for 2021 and is living up to that hype at the Hlinka.